 This was something our grandmothers’ generation understood.
 They understood the power and importance of holding on to a romantic outlook on life in regards to relationships.
 They knew if you wanted a lifetime of romantic happiness, you have to capture the heart.
 Take a look at this telegram from a man to his wife in 1954 to get an idea of what common romance used to be: "Darling, I shall be waiting for you at eight.
 With a lifetime of expectancy.
 My heart will be coming with you down the aisle.
 May God be with us tonight as we pray we will always be with Him.
 Thank you for becoming my wife.
 My love forever yours, Henry."

 Times have changed and not for the better.
 The culture of romance is different today, with people being more bitter and cynical.
-The lucky few of us may have a healthy and fulfilling romantic relationship, but it is not a stretch to say that the majority of us are struggling to be happy.
+The lucky few of us may have a healthy and fulfilling romantic relationship, but it's not a stretch to say that the majority of us are struggling to be happy.

 Happiness and Romance

-We cannot really denounce the cynic for giving up on romance.
+We can't really denounce the cynic for giving up on romance.
 People tend to become cynical after many bad experiences if they have a defeatist mindset.
 What we can do, however, is to avoid becoming one of these quitters ourselves.